Qarj/WebImblaze-Framework/MANUAL.md

 # environment_config folder

-In this folder you can give wif.pl information about your "website under test" web servers, account names, passwords, and any other details that your WebImblaze tests need.
+In this folder you can give wif.pl information about your "site under test" web servers, account names, passwords, and any other details that your WebImblaze tests need.

 The information is specified in a hierarchical way.
 This means it is possible to have many 'mini-environments' without having to repeat information that is common to each of the mini-environments.